 Most choose to store their butter crock on the countertop, but you can refrigerate it if you prefer.
 Either way, just be sure to change out the water every few days to prevent bacteria growth.

 If you’re okay with a totally no-frills option, this butter dish may be for you.
 It’s a particularly good choice for families with young kids who like to help in the kitchen since it’s virtually indestructible.
-The dish and the lid are both constructed of durable, thick plastic.
-This makes it lightweight—easy portability, even for little hands.
+The dish and lid are both constructed of durable, thick plastic.
+This makes it lightweight and easy portability, even for little hands.
 It also means it won’t crack or shatter if dropped.
 Another bonus?
-Because of this construction, it’s also a great choice for backyard barbecues and even picnics at the park.
+Because of this construction, it’s also a great choice for backyard barbecues and picnics at the park.

-It’s not pretty, but that doesn’t stop nearly 1,000 reviewers from giving it a collective 4.7 stars.
-They say it earns top marks because it keeps butter fresh, is easy to clean (dishwasher-safe), and it’s a great value.
+It’s not pretty, but that doesn’t stop more than 2,000 reviewers from giving it a collective 4.7 stars.
+They say it earns top marks because it keeps butter fresh, is easy to clean (it's dishwasher safe), and is of great value.